You can download the CFP from this link

-The main goal of the second HiPINEB workshop is to gather and discuss in a full-day event the latest and most prominent efforts and advances, both from industry and academia, in the design and development of scalable high-performance interconnection networks, especially those oriented to meet the Exascale challenge and Big-data demands.
+The main goal of the third edition of HiPINEB is to gather and discuss in a full-day event the latest and most prominent efforts and advances, both from industry and academia, in the design and development of scalable high-performance interconnection networks, especially those oriented to meet the Exascale challenge and Big-data demands.

 All researchers and professionals, both from industry and academia, working in the area of interconnection networks for scalable HPC systems and Datacenters are encouraged to submit an original paper to the workshop and to attend this event.

 The list of topics covered by this workshop includes, but is not limited to, the following:

 - Interconnect architectures and network technologies for high-speed, low-latency interconnects.

 - Scalable network topologies, suitable for interconnecting a huge number of nodes.

 - Power saving policies in the interconnect devices and network infrastructure, both at software and hardware level.